ibexa/documentation-developer/docs/customer_management/cp_configuration.md

 ## Customer identifier

-`ibexa_default_settings.yaml` contains a setting that indicates what Content Types should be treated like Users in terms of, for example, usage in `UserService`:
+`ibexa_default_settings.yaml` contains a setting that indicates what content types should be treated like Users in terms of, for example, usage in `UserService`:

 ```yaml
 ibexa: